michalkmet/xp-jaden-casing-strings/NOTES.md

 - ✅ Refactor user stories
 - ✅ UAT2.1: When I pass 'a a', Then it should return 'A A'
 - ✅ UAT2.2: When I pass 'aa bb', Then it should return 'Aa Bb'
-- ⚠ TODO UAT2.3: When I pass 'hey dude', Then it should return 'Hey Dude'
+- ✅ UAT2.3: When I pass 'hey dude', Then it should return 'Hey Dude'